agrawalsmart7/scodescanner/README.md

 1) Please give the Slack token and channel name if you used --slack flag<br>
 2) Please give username, API, Project ID, InstanceURL if you used --jira flag.<br>

+### Give me shout out

+If you found anything by the help of ScodeScanner, only thing it wants a Shout Out, that will great.

 ## Sample Data